Why should you think about how people will remember you?

 Make healthy choices that will ensure you are around for a while

-Being kind and helpful have health benefits like reduced stress, improved mood, and higher self-esteem, but it is also important that you take care of yourself.
+Being kind and helpful have health benefits like reduced stress, improved mood, and higher self-esteem, but taking care of yourself is also important.

 The longer you interact with people throughout your lifetime, the more apt they will remember you later.